ArtuRMurmilyuK/Cyberbionic/L4/L4TASK1/L4TASK1/README.txt

 TASK 1

--Using Visual Studio, create a project using the Console Application template.
++Using Visual Studio, create a project using the Console Application template.
--Write a program - console calculator.
++Write a program - console calculator.
--Create two variables named operand1 and operand2.
++Create two variables named operand1 and operand2.
--Set the variables to some arbitrary values.
++Set the variables to some arbitrary values.
--Invite the user to enter the sign of the arithmetic operation.
++Invite the user to enter the sign of the arithmetic operation.
--Accept the value entered by the user and put it in the string variable sign.
++Accept the value entered by the user and put it in the string variable sign.
--To organize the selection of the computational process algorithm, use the switch switch.
++To organize the selection of the computational process algorithm, use the switch switch.
--Display the result of the arithmetic operation.
-In the case of using the division operation, -organize a check of the division attempt by zero.
++Display the result of the arithmetic operation.
+In the case of using the division operation, +organize a check of the division attempt by zero.
--And if there is one, then cancel the arithmetic operation and notify the user of the error.
++And if there is one, then cancel the arithmetic operation and notify the user of the error.

 plan
--create a project using the Console Application template.
++create a project using the Console Application template.
--Create two variables named operand1 and operand2.
++Create two variables named operand1 and operand2.
--Make user input
++Make user input
--input arithmetic action
++input arithmetic action
--conclusion
++conclusion
--Check division by 0. error message
++Check division by 0. error message